Point Nepean

 Point Nepean lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Point Nepean's population is approximately 20,363 as of Aug 2025.
-This represents an increase of 552 people since the 2021 Census, which recorded a population of 19,811.
-The change was inferred from ABS estimates of 20,258 in June 2024 and an additional 29 validated new addresses since the Census date.
+Point Nepean's population is approximately 20,363 as of November 2025.
+This figure represents an increase of 552 people (2.8%) since the 2021 Census, which recorded a population of 19,811.
+The growth is inferred from ABS estimated resident population of 20,258 in June 2024 and 29 validated new addresses since the Census date.
 This results in a density ratio of 303 persons per square kilometer.
-Point Nepean's growth rate of 2.8% since the 2021 census exceeded the SA3 area average of 2.3%.
-Population growth was primarily driven by overseas migration.
+Point Nepean's growth rate exceeded that of its SA3 area (2.3%), making it a regional growth leader.
+Overseas migration was the primary driver of population gains recently.

-AreaSearch is using ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation for areas not covered by the ABS data.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Point Nepean is projected to increase by 3,415 persons based on latest population numbers, representing a total increase of 16.2% over the 17-year period.
+Based on current demographic trends and latest population numbers, Point Nepean is projected to increase by 3,415 persons to reach a total of approximately 23,778 by the year 2041, marking a 16.2% overall increase over the 17-year period.

 Frequently Asked Questions - Population